Fire Claims Adjuster and Fire Insurance Claim

 A homeowners insurance claim for fire damage will work much like any other insurance claim.
 The first step in the process will be to contact your insurance company or agent to start your claim.
 The insurance company will assign an insurance adjuster to your case.
 This adjuster will inspect the damage to your property and submit an estimate to the company.

-The amount of money you get from your claim is dependent on the kind of insurance coverage that you have.
+The amount of money you get from your claim depends on the kind of insurance coverage you have.
 If you have “replacement cost” coverage, then you are entitled to the amount of money it will take to repair or replace your damaged or destroyed property and possessions.
 If you have “actual cash value” coverage, however, you will only be given the value of your property minus depreciation, which obviously will come out to substantially less than the cost of replacement with new items.

 How can I get the most out of my fire damage claim?

-Make and keep copies of all documents relating to your claim and anything that you give to the adjuster.
+Make and keep copies of all documents relating to your claim and anything you give to the adjuster.
 If the adjuster tells you that you can start repairs, make sure to get that information in writing for your records.
 It is not uncommon for an adjuster to be replaced by a new one at some point during the claims process, and information may not be properly transferred, so you want to make sure you have good records and documentation of anything that has been done regarding your claim.

 If your home has custom work, it is a good idea to get a separate estimate from a contractor of what that work is worth, as the adjuster may not be familiar enough with the work to make an accurate estimate of its value.

 Finally, verify what exactly your insurance covers, discuss any exclusions or limits in your policy with the adjuster, and ask for a written explanation of why any items aren’t included in the estimate and whether there are any coverage limits.
-You can ask for a written explanation of how the adjuster arrived at his or her estimate if you feel any mistakes or unfair exclusions have been made.
+You can ask for a written explanation of how the adjuster arrived at their estimate if you feel any mistakes or unfair exclusions have been made.

 How do I settle a fire claim with my insurance company?